 Yes, do not forget to take action if your (individual or both) income(s) has/have changed.
 If it/they have, the Dutch tax authorities (Belastingdienst) will ask you to report this as soon as possible via 'mijn toeslagen'.
 If your income drops, you will receive a higher amount of childcare allowance.
 The tax authorities can then process this change with the next payment of childcare allowance.

 CompaNanny has refunded the difference between the above maximum hourly rate and the hourly rate of CompaNanny to parents for the period March 16 to May 11.
 This means that you have been fully refunded the costs for this period; partly via the government in the form of a subsidy and partly via CompaNanny.

-In principle you do not have to do anything for this.
-The money that you have received or will receive from the government is deposited by the Social Insurance Bank (SVB) into the same account on which you receive the childcare allowance.
-Parents who use childcare through a municipal scheme are compensated for their own contribution via the municipality.
+Regarding the first closing; in principle you did not have to do anything for this.
+The money you received or will receive from the government is deposited by the Sociale Verzekeringsbank (SVB), on the same account where you receive the childcare benefit.
+Parents who make use of childcare through a municipal regulation are compensated for the personal contribution through the municipality.

-You also don’t have to do anything for the refund from CompaNanny.
-This amount has now been settled for the period March 16 to May 11 and will be settled at the beginning of 2021 for the period December 16 to January 18.
+You also don't have to do anything for the reimbursement of CompaNanny.
+This amount has now been settled for the period March 16 to May 11 (2020).

 CompaNanny does not distinguish between parents who do or do not receive a child care allowance from the government, the above information also applies to these parents.
 The government has also indicated that it will fully reimburse all parents who do not receive a child care allowance for both COVID-19 closures.